WishingWell13/PrivacySyllabus-PrivacyCourseExtraction/README.md

 - Saves the HTML of the first search result to the courseListings/ directory.
 - Updates the universityLinkMapping.json with the URLs of the course listings.

+Expected output:
+- A series of HTML files, each named after the college's webpage.

+**Universities in `universityLinkMapping.json` will be skipped.
+Delete the file for a fresh run.**

 **Step 2**: Download Linked Pages
 Run downloadHop1Links.py to download all linked pages from the main course listing pages saved in Step 1.